 The child played with them for a while, but they fell asleep with the coins on their pillow.
 The demon Sui appeared that night, but the light reflecting from the coins kept the demon away from the child.

 The red envelope symbolizes the coins.
 Sometimes they are called Yasui Qian or suppressing sui money.

 Envelopes are given to children and friends, family members, and employees.

 It is customary to put new bills into the envelopes.
 Many people will take their old, crumpled bills to the bank and trade them for new ones.

 Red envelopes are given and received with both hands.

 You are never to open the envelope in front of the person who gave it to you.

 The amount of money in the envelope never has to do with the number four.
-It will not start with a 4 end in a 4 or be divisible by 4.
+It will not start with a four, end in a four, or be divisible by 4.
 The number 4 is associated with death.
-It is custom to give an amount that has the number 8.
+It is customary to give an amount with the number 8.
 8 is for good luck and prosperity.

 New Year Dragon

 Dragon Dance and Lion dances are part of many celebrations in China.
 Dragons are also an important part of Chinese New Year celebrations.
 Some Chinese believe that they are descendants (ancestors) of the dragon.